dimagi/ocs-deploy/README.md

     ```

    * Create the DNS entries for the domain and email domain verification
-   * The CNAME records will be included in the stack
+   * The CNAME records will be included in the stack output

 5. Create the necessary secrets